Mathématique: Chapter 59

 “Yeah, okay.
 A lot can happen between now and then.
 I get it.”
 Mitchell paused.
 “But, while we have a minute—you wanna talk about Jackson?”

-“No,” Young said, in a way that meant, ‘Yes, I absolutely want to talk about Jackson.’
+“No,” Young said, in a way that meant, Yes, I definitely wanna talk about Jackson.
 He looked over, catching Mitchell’s eye.
-The other man nodded at him, subtly.
-“Remember the chel’mek?”
-Young asked.

 “Exactly,” Young said, staring resolutely at the closed iris at the top of the gate ramp.
 “Doritos.
-Out of nowhere.
+Outta nowhere.
 Never would have expected it.
 Couldn’t tell they were even in there.
 And the thing about Doritos is that they come in a lot of varieties.
 Good Doritos, Bad Doritos, Wild Card Doritos.”

-“Us?
-Who knows.
+“Us?”
+Young cut in before Mitchell could ruin his setup.
+“Who knows.
 Probably not.
 Just a few Air Force colonels getting dragged into god knows what by scientists who can’t help themselves.
 But we’ve got that mutual friend.
 The one who worked at Doritos for a while?
 I’m convinced he’s important.
 He thinks Doritos, as a corporation, keeps tabs on him.
 Constantly.”

 “Maybe,” Young said.
 “Maybe not.”